vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/advanced/seo.md

 });
 ```

-### JSON-LD
+### JSON-LD Customization

-Like OGP, you can use `plugins.seo.jsonLd` options in theme options to pass in a function to modify the default JSON-LD object to your needs and return it.
+Use `plugins.seo.jsonLd` to mutate the default JSON-LD object.

 ```ts
 function jsonLd(